ibexa/documentation-developer/docs/tutorials/generic_field_type/8_data_migration.md

 ##  Add Normalizer class

-Next, add a `serializer.normalizer` class to the `config/services.yml`:
+Next, add the `ValueNormalizer` class to the `config/services.yml` with a `serializer.normalizer` tag:

 ```yaml
 services: